Module 2

 Elena / Niamh,

-2. The chatbot's "personality prompt" instructs it to "respond as a helpful NovaTech financial advisor."
-Under the Consumer Credit Directive and MiFID II, only regulated individuals can provide financial advice — we have a dual regulatory problem.
+2. Personality prompt: "respond as a helpful NovaTech financial advisor."
+Under MiFID II only regulated individuals can give financial advice.
+Dual regulatory problem.

 Regards,